dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 firstly handled like an ordinary web request; one with a Plug.Conn and a full HTML response back to the user.
-The LiveView spices are garnished _after_ the HTML is delivered to the user and a new websocket is initiated to the server to manage updates to it.
+The LiveView spices are garnished _after_ the HTML is delivered to the user and a new websocket is initiated to the server to the page updates to the page.

-Or, as said in the LiveView docs:
+As said in the LiveView docs:

 > A LiveView begins as a regular HTTP request and HTML response,
 > and then upgrades to a stateful view on client connect,